hotosm/learnosm/_posts/en/mobile-mapping/0900-12-03-gpslogger.md

 ![Menus6][]

 Uploading GPS traces is another way of contributing data to the OpenStreetMap project.
-A trace is a record of your location at various time or distance intervals, and recorded as geographic coordinates (longitute, lattitude, altitude).
+A trace is a record of your location at various time or distance intervals, and recorded as geographic coordinates (longitude, latitude, altitude).
 They can be used as a background layer when editing maps, and is useful for adding features to the map, similar to aerial imagery.

 ####OpenStreetMap options